decentralized-identity/keri/docs/Q-and-A.md

 B. If 3 parties are involved in a transaction all they need do is query each other for the copy of the `KEL` that each is using for each other to ensure that there is no duplicity.

-C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack* on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. <br/>
+C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack* on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. \
 This would be a set of `watchers` that the validators trust that record any and all copies of key event logs (`KEL`) that they see.
 Because these `watchers` can be anyone and anywhere, any controller of a public identifier is at peril should they choose to publish inconsistent copies of their `KEL`.
-This removes the incentive to be duplicitous.<br/>
+This removes the incentive to be duplicitous.\
 '* Any blockchain system is also vulnerable to such an eclipse attack.

 # Q&A section Witness